-i.
-Other structures may require lighting as a safety device, these may include switchyard, substation, perimeter fence, buoys, float and even boat barriers for night visibility, especially if boating at night is a regular activity.
-Strobe lights can also compliment audible warning devices; and ii.
-Beacons can also be used at those areas with heavy boat activities.
+- i.
+Other structures may require lighting as the safety device, these may include dams, tailrace areas, substations, and even boat barriers for night visibility, especially if boating at night is a regular activity.
+Beacons and strobe lights on the other hand can be utilized near spillway gates and overflow spillways could be activated to provide visual warning when water is being discharged.
+Strobe lights can also compliment audible warning devices; and - ii.
+Beacons at those areas with heavy boat activity such as spillways especially when gates are open or being opened.